List of The Ren & Stimpy Show characters: The Fire Chief

 The Fire Chief (voiced by Harris Peet) is a fireman.
 He is depicted as a competent and kindly figure, willing to hire Ren and Stimpy as firedogs and is usually friendly with them.
 Despite this, he has a psychotic hatred for "circus midgets", having mistook Ren and Stimpy for them.
 He is based on animator Ralph Bakshi, a mentor and friend of John Kricfalusi; he is revealed in "Fire Dogs 2" to be in fact a caricature of Bakshi himself; Bakshi voices the character in the episode.

 Mrs. Buttloaves

-Mrs. Buttloaves is a morbidly obese and homely old woman dressed in a bulging pink night gown and hair curlers.
+Mrs. Buttloaves is a homely weird-looking woman dressed in a bulging pink night gown and hair curlers.
 She first appeared in "Fire Dogs", having appeared in subsequent episodes as cameos.
-She is the mother of Old Man Hunger, consequently the grandmother of Mr. Pipe and the great-grandmother of Eugene and Shawn Pipe; her surname implied she had remarried, which is confirmed as she has an infant child.
+She is the mother of Old Man Hunger, consequently the grandmother of Mr. Pipe and the great-grandmother of Eugene and Shawn Pipe; her surname implied she had remarried, which is confirmed as she has a baby.
 She is voiced by John Kricfalusi for the show's first two seasons and subsequently by Billy West.